-According to the U.S. Bureau of Labor Statistics (BLS), web developers, including web designers, are typically required to have at least a 2-year degree in web design, graphic design, multimedia design or a related field.
+According to the U.S. Bureau of Labor Statistics (BLS), web developers, including web designers, are typically required to have at least a 2-year degree in web design, graphic design or a related field.
 However, some employers will accept a high school diploma along with qualifying skills and experience.
 Employers hiring web designers to work on highly technical projects often seek those who hold at least a bachelor's degree.
 Some employers require a portfolio.

 Degree programs in web design and development are readily available at the associate's, bachelor's and master's degree levels.
 Some programs may offer concentration areas, like interface design, interactivity or back-end development.
 The curriculum may include courses in information systems fundamentals, microcomputer applications, web authoring, database development, content management systems and user-centered web design.

 Advanced classes may cover topics like client-server applications, mobile application development and cryptography.
 During web design degree programs, students may learn to use programs like Microsoft Office Suite; Adobe products such as Photoshop, Illustrator, Dreamweaver and Flash; as well as study various programming languages.